 2 teaspoon fennel seeds

 Mix all seasoning and garlic together, add to the ground turkey and mix well.
 Make 12 thin burgers, top 6 of the burgers with 2 tablespoons of cheese.
-The amount of burgers will vary upon what size you make the burgers.
-Place the plain burgers over the tops of the burgers that have the cheese and seal the edges so the the cheese does not seep out.
+The number of burgers will vary upon what size you make the burgers.
+Place the plain burgers over the tops of the burgers that have the cheese and seal the edges so the cheese does not seep out.
 These burgers can be grilled, fried, broiled, or your favorite way.
 I made mine on the George Foreman Grill.
 Make sure to cook until the burgers are no longer pink in the middle and the juices run clear.